Prudvi-raju/Prudvi-raju/README.md

 - 👋 Hi, I’m @Prudvi-raju
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on IBM
 - 📫 How to reach me by mail id:rudrarajuprudviraju26@gmail.com

 <!---